 As a public company auditor, you will have endless opportunities to continue your education and development, while still getting paid.
 Consider it an MBA without the student debt.
 After only a few years on the job, many public company auditors are supervising teams and participating in meetings with some of the smartest business executives around.
-You could be in a meeting with executives like Mark Zuckerberg (yes, the founder of Facebook)!

 Speaking of moving on up...the decision to study accounting and work in public company auditing took many of the CAQ's Governing Board members to the top!
 They joined their firms right after college graduation and ended up working their way up the career ladder to lead their organizations.
-One Governing Board member said that he "never would have thought debits and credits would have gotten me here.
+One former Governing Board member said that he "never would have thought debits and credits would have gotten me here.
 I have sat on panels with Bill Gates, interviewed Presidents (George W.) Bush and (Bill) Clinton, and stood on the red carpet at the Oscars."
 He even went to the White House to hand Michelle Obama the envelope to announce the winner of the Best Picture Oscar in 2013.